 Answer: This kind of action is definitely discriminative.
-"Human resources policies and practices of ORAU ensures that all recruitment, promotion-transfer-rotation and salary procedures are performed fairly."
-It is unacceptable to engage in discriminating behavior on the basis of gender or otherwise within the organization of the company.
+"Human resources policies and practices of Orhan Holding Group ensures that all recruitment, promotion-transfer-rotation and salary procedures are performed fairly".
+It is unacceptable to engage in discriminating behaviour on the basis of gender or otherwise within the organization of the company.